15 OCT 2019 — 26 OCT 2019 | SYDNEY AUSTRALIA | UNSW Art & Design

 For many years I’ve been living in darkness and I know what it’s like to be there and how painful it could be.
 I believe that it’s my duty to tell my story and show that there is a way out and the path outside of Pain is full of Light.
 This to me, is the most important thing.

-SPECIAL AND BIG THANKS 4 DEAR PEOPLE WHO HELPED ME IN THIS PROJECT:
+SPECIAL THANKS 4 DEAR PEOPLE WHO HELPED ME IN THIS PROJECT:

 BERT VAN ZANTEN